 Sunlight Is Your Ideal Source of Vitamin D

 For instructions on how to determine your yearly window of opportunity, during which time you can get sufficient amounts of vitamin D from the sun based on your individual location, please watch the following video.
 It is important to know your level of UV-B exposure.
-Unlike the typical American strategy "more is better," that is not the case for UV-B exposure.
-Longer exposure will not increase vitamin D production, but will increase the danger of skin damage and possible skin cancer, so only expose yourself to the sun when UV-B’s are actually present in your given location—otherwise you’re simply increasing your risk of skin damage.
+The typical American strategy "more is better" is not the case for UV-B exposure.
+Longer exposure will not increase vitamin D production, but will increase your danger of skin damage and possible skin cancer, so only expose yourself to the sun when UV-B’s are actually present in your given location—otherwise you’re simply increasing your risk of skin damage.

 Major Caution: Avoid Sunburn

 It is important to stress that you should never get burned and should only implement sun exposure very gradually.
 While we all benefit from regular exposure to the sun, it is important to recognize that you should always limit your exposure so that you avoid getting burnt.
 Sunburn has been clearly related to an increased risk of skin cancer.

 Interestingly, if you avoid getting sunburned yet have regular sun exposure, you will have a decreased risk of the dangerous form of skin cancer, melanoma.
 Optimizing your sun exposure in this way also reduces your risk of 16 other common cancers!